Claude Code Found a Linux Vulnerability Hidden for 23 Years

 Code Example

-# Script that iterates over the entire Linux kernel source file by file and requests vulnerability detection from Claude Code
+# Script to iterate through all source files in the Linux kernel and request vulnerability detection from Claude Code.

 # (Similar to the method used by Nicholas Carlini)